Razorback (film)

-Razorback is a 1984 Australian natural horror film written by Everett De Roche, based on Peter Brennan's 1981 novel, and directed by Russell Mulcahy.
-The film revolves around the attacks of a gigantic wild boar terrorising the Australian outback, killing and devouring people.
-The film was released November 2, 1984.
+Razorback is a 1984 Australian natural horror film written by Everett De Roche and directed by Russell Mulcahy.
+It is based on Peter Brennan's 1981 novel.
+In the film, a gigantic wild boar terrorizes the Australian outback, killing and devouring people.
+It was released theatrically in Australia by Greater Union Film Distributors on 19 April 1984, and in the United States by Warner Bros. on 16 November 1984.

+It has been called Australia's "greatest creature feature."

 Plot

-Jake Cullen is babysitting his grandson at his house in the Australian outback when a massive razorback boar smashes through his house and carries off his grandson to devour.
-Jake is accused of murdering the child, and while his account of the events are met with considerable scepticism, he is ultimately acquitted due to lack of evidence.
-The event destroys his credibility, however, and he vows revenge on the boar.
+Jake Cullen is babysitting his grandson in the Australian outback when a massive razorback boar smashes through his house and carries off his grandson to devour.
+Jake is accused of murdering the child.
+Although people do not believe his story, he is ultimately acquitted due to lack of evidence.
+The event destroys his life, and he vows revenge on the boar.